State Minimum High School Graduation Requirements

 - Credit earned at a postsecondary institution

-Requirements for graduation and specified alternative modes for completing the prescribed course of study shall be made available to pupils, parents, and the public.
+Requirements for graduation and specified alternative means for completing the prescribed course of study shall be made available to pupils, parents, and the public.

 High School Graduation Frequently Asked Questions